 musical genius chilly gonzales explains the history of pop music

 We take it for granted that we have our own taste in music.
-Our relationship to our favourite songs is intimate.
-As U2 discovered when they invited themselves into our iTunes libraries, we're sensitive about it because it's our (possibly idealised) identity.
+Our relationship to our favorite songs is intimate.
+As U2 discovered when they invited themselves into our iTunes libraries, we're sensitive about it because it's our (possibly idealized) identity.

 Chamber music arose to fill a need: the burgeoning middle class of the 18th and 19th centuries were intent on aping the aristocracy.
 They wanted to squint and imagine that they had their own cohort of musicians ready to play them in and out of their gilded chambers.
 They bought sheet music in droves, pianos were like album streams that took skill to hear.

 Singing styles mirrored the change in musical space, as David Byrne details in that otherwise cheesy book, it turns out opera singing sounds like opera singing because those fat ladies had to project to the back of the hall.
 When chamber music came along, singers could deliver more intimate performances, accompanied by just a piano, and the result was the German 'lied', or art-song.
 Schubert pretty much OWNED this new genre: a simplified 2-part structure and addictive tunes.
 The piano parts aimed for "word-painting", creating effects for raindrops, or horses running or whatever.
 These were putative pop songs.
 Much later, when recording happened, the smart musicians took advantage, so you had Frank Sinatra pimping through the almost imperceptible crack in his voice on just the right word.

 So the story of chamber music is the story of music becoming more accessible, intimate and democratic.
 Today my 14-year old nephew makes better beats than I did when I was 25, because the space where music happens is so private - his laptop, his headphones, his instananeously-realized ideas - that we're approaching the musical singularity promised to us by chamber music.